What is Canadian Foodgrains Bank?

 Founded in 1983, Canadian Foodgrains Bank is a partnership of 15 church and church-based agencies working together to end global hunger.
-In 2014-15, we helped 1.1 million people in 39 countries have enough to eat.
+In 2018-19, we helped over 800,000 people in 36 countries have enough to eat.

 Each year, the Canadian government provides us with $25 million in matching financial support.

 The goal of the Foodgrains Bank is to end global hunger.
 We do this in the following ways:

 - We provide emergency food for people who are hungry because of things like war, drought, and unfair international trade policies.

 - We provide tools and trainings so that hungry people, many of whom are small-scale farmers, can feed themselves.